 While educators and political supporters hailed the decision as a “huge win for America’s children,” industry insiders said the court’s ruling is unlikely to buffer the program from further political attacks.

-The 5th U.S. Circuit Court of Appeals ruled July 30 that the FCC has the authority to collect fees from telecommunications companies to pay for the eRate.
+The 5th U.S. Circuit Court of Appeals ruled July 30 that the FCC has the authority to collect fees from telecommunications companies (telcos) to pay for the eRate.
 The court also ruled that schools and libraries can apply the discounts toward internet access and internal connections as well as telecommunications services.

-When the case was heard before the 5th Circuit Court in December, attorneys for the plaintiffs argued that extending the universal service program to include discounts on internet access would allow providers such as America Online, which does not have its own telephone circuits, to participate in the low-cost program without having their customers pay subsidies.
+When the case was heard before the 5th Circuit Court of Appeals in December, attorneys for the plaintiffs argued that extending the universal service program to include discounts on internet access would allow providers such as America Online, which does not have its own telephone circuits, to participate in the low-cost program without having their customers pay subsidies.

-Telecommunications companies also contended that the eRate is an “unconstitutional tax” and that the FCC had exceeded its authority when it ruled the discounts could apply to the wiring, hubs, and switches necessary to bring internet access into classrooms.
-Their concerns have been echoed by several members of Congress, including influential members of the Senate and House telecommunications subcommittees.
+Telecommunications companies also argued that the eRate is an “unconstitutional tax” and that the FCC had exceeded its authority when it ruled the discounts could apply to the wiring, hubs, and switches necessary to bring internet access into classrooms.
+Their concerns have been largely echoed by several members of Congress, including influential members of the Senate and House telecommunications subcommittees.

 Tom Magee, an attorney with Vorys, Sater, Seymour and Pease LLP, a firm that specializes in eRate issues, said the program is still ripe for congressional review despite the court’s ruling.

 “The court sidestepped the core complaint that the FCC exceeded its authority,” Magee said, noting that the decision was based on the premise that the Telecommunications Act of 1996, the law that established the eRate, didn’t explicitly forbid the FCC from applying the discounts toward internal connections.
-“It’s our understanding that certain members of Congress feel this opinion is all over the place–so I don’t think it’s a dead issue.”
+“It’s our understanding that certain members of Congress feel this opinion is all over the placeso I don’t think it’s a dead issue.”

 ‘A huge win’

-The 5th Circuit Court ruling was not a total victory for the FCC, as the court said the agency can only collect fees to pay for the program on interstate telecommunications services, not in-state services.
+The 5th Circuit Court ruling was not a total victory for the FCC, because the court said the agency can only collect fees to pay for the program on interstate telecommunications services, not in-state services.
 Given the court’s action, the FCC will have to revisit its formula for collecting money to support the eRate.

 But other key elements of the program, including provisions for funding the wiring of schools and allowing internet service providers to benefit from the subsidies, were upheld.